Wilson Loops and Wormholes: The pinching limit for a genus two boundary surface and the dual CFT

 where $\Delta_3$ is the conformal dimension of the external one-point in the pinching limit and $b\rightarrow 0$ parametrises the pinching cycle/curve $\gamma$.
 The partition function in the pinching limit then takes the form

 with the most relevant $\mathcal{O}_3$ operator being the identity.
 The result for all the sub-threshold operators is therefore diverging when $b \rightarrow 0$.
 The same type of divergence appears also in the $G \rightarrow 0$ limit of the gravitational path integral in which the bulk partition function is approximated by the renormalised on-shell action (volume) \be Z_{bulk} \sim e^{- V_R(X)/4 \pi G} \, , \ee which diverges for $ V_R(X) \rightarrow - \infty$.
-On the other hand, for all the operators above the black hole threshold, the pinching limit is smooth (and in fact $Z_{pinch}({\Delta_3 > c/24} ) \rightarrow 0$, reflecting the fact that in three dimensional pure gravity there is no $I \times T^2$ wormhole saddle with $T^2$ asymptotic boundaries).
+On the other hand, for all the operators above the black hole threshold, the pinching limit is smooth (and in fact $Z_{pinch}({\Delta_3 > c/24} ) \rightarrow 0$, reflecting the fact that in three dimensional pure gravity there is no $I \times T^2$ wormhole saddle with $T^2$ asymptotic boundaries) - the related Cotler-Jensen $I \times T^2$ wormhole amplitude~\cite{Cotler:2020ugk} is an $O(1)$ contribution to the path integral.

 We therefore observe that the gravitational calculations are consistent with the CFT pinching formula~\eqref{pinchedPF}, for the subthreshold states of holographic CFTs, that can be identified with hyperbolic manifolds that factorise in the pinching limit.
 It is an interesting future exercise to consider a similar pinching procedure in the presence of heavy operators placed on the genus two Riemann surface, either local or non-local (such as Verlinde loops).
 In this case we expect that the heavy operators backreact on the dual geometry resulting to an actual wormhole saddle with $T^2$ boundaries.